 - Get pictures and do a Google image search to ensure they are not ripped off another site.
 Check for a recent date in the EXIF

-info and if the picture could include an image of an engraved callsign plaque, QSL card or the seller's local newspaper for that day would help show that the person actually
+info and if the picture could include an image of an engraved callsign plaque, QSL card or something you ask the seller to write and place in the shot would help show that the

-possesses the gear.
+person actually possesses the gear.
 Look closely to make sure it isn't just photoshopped in.
+Examples:

 - Be cautious if an email is 'callsign' @ 'hotmail.com', 'gmail.com' or similar as anyone could set one of those up.
 Primary ISP

 email addresses (e.g. @sympatico or @rogers) are harder to fake.